Hover over each image to find out more about our wonderful team.

-Clare joined Soundabout in April 2018 having had 18 years’ experience in the charity sector, including at the charities Great Ormond Street Hospital Charity, Child Bereavement UK, Christian Aid and most recently, the charity Missing People.
+Clare (she/her) joined Soundabout in April 2018 having had 18 years experience in the charity sector, including at the charities Great Ormond Street Hospital Charity, Child Bereavement UK, Christian Aid and most recently, the charity Missing People.

 During her nine years at Missing People, Clare’s creative approach to fundraising and communications came to the fore when she co-founded the Missing People Choir for families with missing loved ones.
 The choir generated global awareness for the charity – and found three missing people – when they reached the final of Britain’s Got Talent 2017.
 Clare was also responsible for the charity’s award-winning partnerships with both Royal Mail and BHS as well as the creation of the charity’s high profile annual campaign, Big Tweet for Missing Children.
 Clare is a passionate believer in the power of music and its ability to give a voice to those who otherwise might not be heard.

 Inès Murer (they/she) is a graduate in Composition from Trinity Laban Conservatoire, London.
 They joined Soundabout in September 2021 with a willingness to work in a charity and expand their knowledge in workshop facilitation.
 She is passionate in building a creative practice that can be accessed by everyone, breaking the barriers between different art disciplines, gender, ability and race through collaborative techniques.

 With over 20 years experience working within voluntary sector organisations, Jo (she/her) began working for Soundabout in 2014.
 Jo’s role is to manage all our community programmes where we work directly with families, schools and care providers to bring exciting musical experiences.
 Jo’s previous work and volunteering have taken her around the world by way of Newcastle-upon-Tyne and inspired a degree in Anthropology followed by a Masters degree in Gender, Culture and Development.